 In Roos et al. (2011), the birth cohort included births from 1982-1989, excluding 1983 due to incomplete data.
 For this time period, Vital Statistics reported 121,487 births in Manitoba and the Health Insurance Registry reported 118,636 births; 97.7 per cent of the Vital Statistics total.
 This difference seems largely due to a delay in dealing with out-of-province migration.
 Of children born in Manitoba between 1982 and 1989, 24 per cent either died or left the province before age 18.
 Mobility out-of-province was largely uncorrelated with several measures of health and socioeconomic status, although Oreopoulos et al. (2008) found some evidence of a "healthy mover" effect.

 Issues Selecting Birth Years for a Cohort

 The following are some of the issues encountered by MCHP regarding data availability for certain databases that will affect the selection of birth years for a cohort.
 (Personal Communication with Leslie Roos, July 12, 2011).

 - Health data is recorded by fiscal years, whereas education data is recorded by calendar years.
 For ease of analysis, it is suggested that April 1 of the desired start year is used at the start date.

 - Education Data

-- Education data became available in academic year 1995/1996 (birth cohort of 1978); however, some of the education variables are incomplete for the 1978 cohort.
+- Education data became available in the 1995 academic year (school year 1995/1996) (birth cohort of 1978); however, some of the education variables are incomplete for the 1978 cohort.
 The quality and completeness of the education data improves with time as the more recent years capture more standardized test scores than the earlier ones.
 Data from 1979 and on should generally be used.

-- Standardized test scores were not available for the academic year 1999/2000, thus in the selection of birth cohorts, 1983 should be excluded.
+- Standardized test scores were not available for the 1999 academic year (school year 1999/2000), thus in the selection of birth cohorts, 1983 should be excluded.
 (Information from Charles Burchill, August 5, 2011)